Gem5parkles/Person-Detection/readme.md

 # Person Detection

  A resnet-18 model that determines if a person is on camera.

+Please note that I have no clue what I'm doing or how any of this works, I apologize for how bad the instrutions are.

 ## The Algorithm